ucesys/dremio-toolkit/README.md

 # Dremio Toolkit

-Dremio Toolkit is a python based set of utilities that help with day-to-day Dremio operation.
+Dremio Toolkit is a python based utility that helps with day-to-day Dremio operations.
+These functions include: object backup (create_snapshot), object restore (push_snapshot) and differences between two backups (diff_snapshot)

+While Dremio provides a backup utility out of the box.
+It allows to take a backup and restore a Dremio environment in its entirety.
+However, sometimes it's not practical to restore the entire environment.
+You may need to restore only a few of virtual data sets, spaces, or sources without impacting the entire Dremio environment.
+Using a combination of these functions allows you to create a CI/CD deployment of Dremio objects.

+Another useful application of this utility is to create a clone of the existing environment.

+Dremio Toolkit uses Dremio API’s only and can be run without impact on Dremio operation.

 ## create_snapshot